ejamesc/jarvisbot/README.md

 * Clears your NSFW stuff

 ## Instructions
-Compile Jarvis and upload the binary to your server.
+Compile Jarvis for your target platform and upload the binary to your server.

 In the same directory as the binary, include a `temp` directory, and a config.json file.
 (A config-sample.json has been provided for you.)
 Remember to include the API keys in your config.json!

 Last, but not least, make sure the user running the program has write permissions to its directory, as Jarvis creates a jarvis.db file.